ampretia/fabric-application-examples/README.md

 const UpdateValues = require('./updatevalues')
 const RemoveValues = require('./removevalues')

-require('fabric-shim').SmartContract.register([UpdateValues,RemoveValues]);
+module.exports.contracts = ['UpdateValues','RemoveValues'];
 ```

-This registers two classes that together form the SmartContract.
+This exports two classes that together form the SmartContract.

 **Point 4:** What do these classes need to contain?